tus/tus-js-client/docs/api.md

     getMethod(): string;
     getURL(): string;

-    setHeader(header: string, value: string);
+    // Set a header from this request. setHeader(header: string, value: string);

+    // Retrieve a header value from this request.
+    // Note: In browser environments this method can only return headers explicitly set by
+    // tus-js-client or users through the above `setHeader` method.
+It cannot return headers that are
-    getHeader(header: string): string | undefined;
+    // implicitly added by the browser (e.g. Content-Length) due to a security related API limitation. getHeader(header: string): string | undefined;

     setProgressHandler((bytesSent: number): void): void;

     // Send the HTTP request with the provided request body.
 The value of the request body depends
     // on the platform and what `fileReader` implementation is used.
 With the default `fileReader`,
     // `body` can be